-To help you better manage your debts, Quicken 2013 provides a neat Loan Calculator.
+To help you better manage your debts, Quicken 2013 and 2014 provide a neat Loan Calculator.
 You can use the Loan Calculator to compute loan payments and balances.

 Figure Payments with the Quicken 2013 Loan Calculator

 Suppose that one afternoon, you’re wondering what the mortgage payment is on one of those monstrous houses: tens of thousands of square feet, acres of grounds, cottages for the domestic help, and so on.
 You get the picture — something that’s a really vulgar display of wealth.